spryker/spryker-docs/docs/pbc/all/business-intelligence/202410.0/amazon-quicksight-third-party-integration/install-amazon-quicksight.md

 ---
-title: Install Amazon Quicksight
+title: Install Amazon QuickSight
-description: Learn how to integrate the Amazon Quicksight module into your project
+description: Learn how to integrate the Amazon QuickSight into your project
 last_updated: Nov 21, 2024
 template: feature-integration-guide-template
 ---

-This document describes how to install Amazon Quicksight.
+This document describes how to install Amazon QuickSight.

 ## Install feature core

-Follow the steps below to install the Amazon Quicksight core.
+Follow the steps below to install the Amazon QuickSight core.

 ### Prerequisites